wwwwwwwwwwwwwwwwwww

 )

 The headings all extend from the base Heading component.
-Note, this is just our own theme for Inter headings, but you can customize the styles yourself for any font completely.
+Note, this is just our own theme for Inter headings, but you can change the styles for any font completely.

 Tamagui expects for your font.size to have the keys 1-10 so headings work with your font tokens automatically.